Today, I have something really incredible to share…

 11. Braided Fishing Line

-Fish is an excellent source of protein if you can snag them.
+Fish are an excellent source of protein…if you can snag them.

-Fishing while bugging out is not always possible.
+Fishing while on the move is not always the best idea.

 You won’t need much, so get the small spool.

-It’s light, durable, and can help you catch fish or help with other survival needs.
+It’s light, durable, and can catch fish or help with other survival needs.

 12. Fishing Pole (small, collapsing, or pocket)

-This rod works fairly well (especially for how small it is) and easily fits into any size bag.
+This rod works well (especially for how small it is) and easily fits into a pack.

-Make certain to take one with you on your next fishing trip so you can get experience using it.
+Take one with you on your next fishing trip so you get experience using it.

 13. Yo-Yo Fishing Reels